Ascend/pytorch/README.en.md

 ```
 export TASK_QUEUE_ENABLE=1 # Delivered by an asynchronous task to asynchronously call the ACL interface.
 You are advised to enable this environment variable and set its value to 1.
-export PTCOPY_ENABLE=1 # Use the PTCopy operator mode to accelerate continuous rotation and copy.
-You are advised to enable this environment variable and set its value to 1.
 ```

 The following are optional environment variables that may affect running models: